Jervis Bay Village

 Jervis Bay Village is a village in the Jervis Bay Territory, Australia.
-HMAS Creswell Royal Australian Navy base is located in the town.
-Apart from the navy base there is an Aboriginal community in the town.
-It is the largest town in the Jervis Bay Territory, with 189 inhabitants (followed by Wreck Bay Village with 152).
+HMAS Creswell Royal Australian Navy base is located in the village.
+Apart from the navy base there is an Aboriginal community in the village.
+It is the largest settlement and de facto capital in the Jervis Bay Territory, with 128 inhabitants (followed by Wreck Bay Village with 152).

 History

 The Australian Parliament selected the site of Captain's Point, Jervis Bay, for the Royal Australian Naval College on 7 November 1911.
 Construction of the main college buildings was completed in 1915 and the first two entries of cadet midshipmen moved from the temporary college at Geelong on 10 February 1915.

 Climate

 The Jervis Bay experiences an oceanic climate (Köppen: Cfb) bordering on a humid subtropical climate (Köppen: Cfa) with warm and temperate conditions experienced, rarely experiencing extreme heat or frost.
 Due to the oceanic influence, summer seasonal lag is pronounced.
 For example, February is the warmest month, March is warmer than December and April is warmer than November.

 Summers are usually warm and humid, with moderate precipitation primarily from cold fronts from the Tasman Sea.
 The position of Jervis Bay on a peninsula increases oceanic influence, limiting diurnal and annual temperature variation, while increasing relative humidity, dew point and wind speed.
-Occasionally, very hot conditions can be experienced, when a 39.7 ºC (103.5 ºF) daily high was recorded on 14 February 1991, and a 23.5 ºC (74.3 ºF) daily low was recorded on 9 January 2003.
-Relative humidity is almost always high (unless northwesterly winds from the desert lower the humidity), and the 3pm dew point temperature is 17.9 ºC (64.2 ºF), which will feel humid to most.
+Occasionally, very hot conditions can be experienced, when a 39.7 °C (103.5 °F) daily high was recorded on 14 February 1991, and a 23.5 °C (74.3 °F) daily low was recorded on 9 January 2003.
+Relative humidity is almost always high (unless northwesterly winds from the desert lower the humidity), and the 3pm dew point temperature is 17.9 °C (64.2 °F), which will feel humid to most.

 Autumns, which arrive late from the warming effects of the Tasman Sea, are comfortable and rainy.
 It is the rainiest season because the difference between land and sea temperature is the greatest.
 Due to the unpredictable nature of cold fronts, precipitation is rather variable, ranging from 4.6 mm (0.18 inches) in April 1997 to 169.9 mm (6.69 inches) on 10 April 1997.
 In addition, Autumn experiences the most precipitation days; on an average year, 3.4 days in Autumn record more than 25 mm (0.98 inches).
-Hot and cold temperatures are uncommon, but 30.0 ºC (86.0 ºF) occurred on the 8th of April 1998, and a 5.7 ºC (42.3 ºF) was recorded on 23 April 1999.
+Hot and cold temperatures are uncommon, but 30.0 °C (86.0 °F) occurred on 8 April 1998, and a 5.7 °C (42.3 °F) was recorded on 23 April 1999.